d1dee/nemis_api/README.md

 This repository contains a set of API endpoints that interface with the National Education Management Information System (NEMIS) in Kenya.
-The endpoints allow users to perform various operations such as bulk admitting learners, bulk submitting learners to NHIF, transfer learners between institution and other functionalities supported on the NEMIS website.
+The endpoints allow users to perform various operations such as bulk admitting learners, bulk submitting learners to NHIF, transfer learners between an institution and other functionalities supported on the NEMIS website.

 ## **Usage**